• Skip to primary navigation

 Once the pasta dough has been kneaded and the gluten has been activated it's important to rest the dough.
 Resting the dough allows the gluten in the flour to relax so it doesn't "spring back" every time you roll it.

-Divide the kneaded pasta into four parcels, coat each dough parcel lightly with flour, then wrap in plastic and allow the dough to remain on the bench for at least 15 minutes.
+Divide the kneaded pasta into four parcels, coat each dough parcel lightly with flour, then wrap it in plastic and allow the dough to remain on the bench for at least 15 minutes.

 Please!
 Don't put the pasta dough in the fridge!